 What To Wear In Ireland

 I just read (yet) another what to wear in Ireland question.
 I think people over complicate it.
 Our weather is not as drastic as it can be made out.
+Except in winter.

 The beauty of Irish weather is that it never gets too hot or too cold.
 Think Seattle except Dublin gets 30% less rain than Seattle.
 You walk a lot more than usual in Ireland as you sightsee, so that builds up heat as you walk.

-Ireland is humid and that catches people off guard.
+And yes, I see the "we live in Texas, anything below 95 and we'll freeze" comments.
+But Ireland is humid and that catches people off guard.
 It may only be 70F/21C but it feels a lot hotter, even for folks from the Southern states.
-How do I know?
-Because I walk with them all the time in Dublin.
+I see them taking off layers on my walking tours ten minutes after telling me how cold Ireland is!

 This post has affiliate links where we earn a commission at no cost to you